mindscan-de/FuriousIron-HFB/README.md

 we can conclude that we can simply extract/sample hash values of any size (smaller than the output size of the hash function) from the already computed 128-bit hash result.

-That means we simply sample the hash value itself, this would already provide enough evenly distributed hash values for the Bloom-filter.
+That means, that we simply sample the hash value itself, this will already provide enough evenly distributed hash values for the Bloom-filter.

 ## Sampling the Document ID